 Terms and Conditions

-These 123.Net, Inc. service Terms and Conditions (“Agreement”) set forth the terms and conditions upon which customer (“Customer”) agrees to purchase and use the Voice, Data Center (colocation), and/or Network services (“Service”) provided by 123.Net, Inc. (“123.Net”).
+These 123.Net Service Terms and Conditions (“Agreement”) set forth the terms and conditions upon which customer (“Customer” or “You”) agrees to purchase and use the voice, data center (colocation), and/or network services (“Service”) provided by 123.Net, Inc. (“123.Net”).
 This Agreement is incorporated and fully stated as part of Customer’s Service Order Form (“Service Order”).

 Term and Expiration.
-The terms of this Agreement become effective upon execution.
-Customer’s Service term begins at the time Service is activated and shall continue for the duration stated in the Service Order (“Service Term”).
+The terms of this Agreement become effective upon execution by Customer.
+Customer’s service term begins at the time Service is activated and shall continue for the duration stated in the Service Order (“Service Term”).
 Service activation occurs once the Service is available for use by the Customer.
-Upon expiration of the Service term, this Agreement will continue to automatically renew for a term equal to that stated in the Service Order (“Renewal Term”), unless properly terminated pursuant to the terms stated herein.
-This Agreement shall be binding and in full force and effect for all renewal terms.
+Upon expiration of the Service Term, this Agreement will continue to automatically renew for a term equal to that stated in the Service Order (“Renewal Term”), unless properly terminated pursuant to the terms stated herein.
+This Agreement shall be binding and in full force and effect for all Renewal Terms.

 Term Plan Change.
 Prior to the completion of the Service Term, Customer may renew the Service Term or change to a different Service Term without incurring early termination charges, provided the new Service: (i) is for an equal or greater number of circuits than the number ordered herein, (ii) the new Service MRC is higher, and (iii) Customer receives written approval from an authorized 123.Net representative authorizing the term plan change.